schollz/hostyoself/README.md

-# userve
+# omniserve

 onetwoseven.site: 127 is the last network number in a class A network with a subnet mask of 255.0.0.0.
 127.0.0.1 is the first assignable address in the subnet.

 ## FAQ

-**How do I get started?** You will need to setup port forwarding, a dynamic DNS, name registration, MySQL, PHP, Apache and take a online course in Javascript.
+**How do I start web hosting?** You will need to setup port forwarding, a dynamic DNS, name registration, MySQL, PHP, Apache and take a online course in Javascript.

 Just *kidding*!
 You don't need any of that crap.
 Just drag and drop a folder, or select a file.
 That's literally it.
 Now you can host a website from your laptop or your phone or your smartwatch or your toaster.